 There's only so much that ventilating your mattress while it's off-gassing will do.
 Instead, you can rely on a few other methods, which complement the use of fan and ventilation for off-gassing.

 For instance, some manufacturers swear by using baking soda on your mattress to help it off-gas faster.
 Before doing this, you must confirm with your manufacturer first.
 It may work on certain mattresses but not on all types, so double-check before trying this method.

 As previously mentioned, air purifiers are another great way to eliminate odor and harmful pollutants trapped in indoor air.
 While there are many air purifiers, the best ones for VOC removal are HEPA filters with activated carbon, which remove particles and gases from indoor air.
 Combine a high-quality air filter with an ionizer to maximize efficiency in removing pollutants.

 Finally, if you wish to sleep on your new mattress right away but it's still off-gassing, you can use a mattress cover to mask the smell.
 You will have to clean the cover to get rid of the scent regularly, but by this time, it shouldn't be as strong as before.

 Are There Non-Toxic Memory Foams?

 If you don't want the inconvenience of off-gassing from your mattress, settle for a non-toxic memory foam instead.

 Aside from using organic materials, this foam type is also eco-friendly.
 That means your mattress doesn't contain chemical contaminants and is created using methods that produce less waste.

-Essentia provides a variety of non-toxic memory foam mattresses to choose from, but we want to help educate you on how non-toxic memory foam is different from traditional foams that off-gas.
+Essentia manufactures patented Beyond Latex Organic Foams that can also be described as a non-toxic memory foam.
+We want to help educate you on how non-toxic memory foam is different from traditional foams that off-gas.

 Not all foams are equal.
 Some are better than others when it comes to off-gassing due to their building materials, and below are the best types of foams that don't off-gas: